Parker-Isaacson/Parker-Isaacson/README.md

 This is a reverse chronological list of the projects that I consider complete, though I may come back to them later!
 The projects that are *iltaicized* are repos that I may come back to and update later.

+- Crosshairy: A crosshair tool like Crosshair X, its not hairy.
 - *Qur*: C-Style compiled langauge.
   - Does not contain assembly, may be fixed later.
 - *KeyTime*: C# Macroing software that permits the user to design macros in a timeline fashion.